edi-kdd2024/edi-kdd2024.github.io/_pages/financial-support.md

 - Individuals that identify with a minority group, following the [European Commission’s definition](https://home-affairs.ec.europa.eu/networks/european-migration-network-emn/emn-asylum-and-migration-glossary/glossary/minority_en).
 - Individuals who are either PhD students or have obtained their PhD and are Early Career Researchers.
 - Awardees will be selected by a panel within the SoBigData++ project.

+<h3>How to participate</h3>
+In order to participate to the award selection, candidates are asked to:
+- Complete [the information form](https://docs.google.com/forms/d/e/1FAIpQLSfEUXDZddBt5GSTSlSGjmNrJZxkg9HJeAcTeDTcsXiwR6BUTQ/viewform?usp=sf_link) and paste within it a cover letter, describing why they feel their participation would foster diversity in participation in the selected event.
+- Awardees will be asked to write a short article about their participation in the event and current research work which will be published on the [SoBigData website and publications](http://www.sobigdata.eu/).
+- Awardees will be asked to give permission to the SoBigData consortium to use their name and image on the SoBigData communication channels and publications.